0808 808 4000 Get help now

 What is a tax credit overpayment?

-A tax credit overpayment is money owed as a result of being paid more tax credits than you were entitled to.
-Tax credit overpayments are owed to and collected by HM Revenues & Custom (HMRC).
+A tax credit overpayment is money owed because you have been paid more tax credits than you should have.
+Tax credit overpayments are owed to and collected by HM Revenues & Customs (HMRC).

-Overpayments may occur for a variety of reasons, for example, because:
+Overpayments may occur for lots of reasons.
+For example, because:

-- the tax credit office making a mistake;
+• the tax credit office made a mistake;

-- the information you gave the tax credits office may have been incorrect; or
+• the information you gave the tax credits office was incorrect; or

-- you didn’t inform the tax credit office of a change in circumstance which would have meant your benefit would reduce or stop.
+• you didn’t tell the tax credit office about a change in circumstances which would have meant your benefit would reduce or stop.

-All tax credit overpayments are recoverable, regardless of the reason for the overpayment.
-However, HMRC can decide whether to recover the overpayment or not.
+All tax credit overpayments are recoverable.
+The reason for the overpayment doesn’t matter.
+HMRC can decide whether to recover the overpayment or not.

-If you have been overpaid, you’ll receive an award notice which outlines the revised decision.
-The award notice can be very complicated.
-If you are unsure if the award is correct and need more information, you can ask for an award calculation notice (TC647) from HMRC.
-The award calculation notice gives more detail about how the award was calculated.
-To request the notice call the helpline on 0345 300 3900.
+HMRC will write to tell you if they think you have been overpaid tax credits.
+If you are unsure if the overpayment is correct and need to know more, you can ask for an award calculation notice (TC647) from HMRC.
+The notice gives more detail about how your award was worked out.
+To ask for the notice call the helpline on 0345 300 3900.

-If you do not agree that you were overpaid, you can request a mandatory reconsideration using Form WTC/AP.
+If you do not agree that you were overpaid, you can request a ‘mandatory reconsideration.’
+Use Form WTC/AP to do this.
 For more information see the Mandatory reconsideration section that follows.

-If you agree that you did receive more tax credits than you were entitled to, but do not think you should pay it back because you believe it was a mistake by HMRC, you can dispute the overpayment using a Form TC846.
+If you agree that you did get more tax credits than you were should have, but do not think you should pay it back because you believe it was a mistake by HMRC, you can dispute the overpayment.
+Use Form TC846 to do this.
 For more information, see the Dispute due to HMRC mistake section.

 Mandatory reconsideration